pravj/blog-repo/content/blog/development-story-of-puzzl.md

 url = "/blog/development-story-of-puzzl/"

 +++
 > This article is being update.
-Thank you for your patience.
+Thanks for your patience.